JinELEC/AXI4-Lite_DDC_IP_Core/README.md

 | 16 | -0.207 dB | -0.620 dB |
 | 32 | -1.86 dB | -5.20 dB |
 | 64 | -4.88 dB | -21.19 dB |

+The 240 kHz component indicates the desired down-converted signal, while the 440 kHz component represents an unwanted frequency component.
+Increasing the FIR tap improves the attenuation of unwanted components.